csc301-winter-2020/team-project-3-matron/deliverable-2/README.md

  Some additional information:

  * We chose to assign tasks by features of the app because we each have expertise in different areas.
-Using branching in the git repository was the optimal way to accomodate people working on different parts of the app.
+Using branching in the git repository was the optimal way to accommodate people working on different parts of the app.
  * The testing before pull request is done to ensure the new feature will work well with the other parts of the app and is bug free.
 If the test fails, the person assigned to that feature can go back to the branch and fix the issue and then it can be tested again
  * We are working on integrating a continuous integration service to automatically run tests, like Travis CI or GitHub actions.
 Once this is complete, we'll require tests to pass before being able to merge to develop or master.